undergrad-partner-school

 Books and Supplies

-When you try to estimate the cost of attendance for a college or university, you need to consider the cost of books and supplies you're going to need.
-The cost of books and supplies for full-time students of this school is estimated at about $1,600.
+When you try to estimate the cost of attendance for a college or university, you need to think about the cost of books and supplies you're going to need.
+Most students have to set aside about $1,600 for books and supplies during their time at University of Maryland, Baltimore County.

 Boarding